jazzfan2/palindromes/README.md

 	-x CHARS      Exclude words with any of these CHARS

 Options can be combined but only one (1) language can be set at the time.

+LENGTH is set to 30 characters by default.

 If either the option -S or -R is used with no [WORD] argument(s), the program generates a stream of palindromes, given the option settings.